Categories: Glossary

 Segregated Witness (SegWit)

-The main motivation behind implementing SegWit was to improve the processing capabilities of the Bitcoin blockchain.
-Currently, it can only handle seven transactions per second (TPS), leading to network congestion and higher fees during periods of increased transaction activity, such as when Bitcoin prices surge.
+One of the primary motivations behind implementing SegWit was to improve the processing capabilities of the Bitcoin blockchain.
+Currently, the Bitcoin network can only handle about seven transactions per second (TPS), leading to network congestion and higher fees during periods of increased transaction activity, such as when Bitcoin prices surge.
+This limitation hindered Bitcoin’s ability to scale and become a widely adopted global currency.

-In a Bitcoin transaction, inputs represent the sender’s address, while outputs represent the receiver’s address.
-The digital signature is included to verify the solvency of an account.
-With SegWit, the signature is removed from the input and placed at the end of the transaction.
+In a typical Bitcoin transaction, inputs represent the sender’s address, while outputs represent the receiver’s address.
+A digital signature is included in the transaction to verify the solvency of the sender’s account.
+With SegWit, the signature data is removed from the input and placed at the end of the transaction.
+This new structure of transaction data allows for more efficient processing and reduces the overall transaction size.

-SegWit also enhances security by preventing fraudulent manipulation of the input transaction ID to receive Bitcoin from the sender.
-By moving the signature to the end of the transaction, the transaction’s identity remains unchanged.
+Furthermore, SegWit enhances security by preventing fraudulent manipulation of the input transaction ID to receive Bitcoin from the sender.
+By moving the signature to the end of the transaction, the transaction’s identity remains unchanged, and any attempts to tamper with the transaction data will result in an invalid signature.
+This helps to protect the integrity of the Bitcoin network and ensures that transactions are securely processed.

 Coincu